-Below is an example of the tasks that may appear in the NEA for Health and Social Care.
+Below is an example of the tasks that may appear in the NEA for Business and Enterprise.
 The inclusion of these tasks is to illustrate the proposed structure and timings, required resources (in addition to the resource pack) and any additional requirements around delivery or controls.
-Whilst the tasks will remain static for each version of the assessment, in terms of timings, resources, delivery and control conditions, specified context (as illustrated in the sample assessment materials (SAMs)) and content sampled will vary from session to session.
+Whilst the tasks will remain static for each version of the assessment, in terms of timings, resources, delivery and control conditions, the specified context (as illustrated in the SAMs) and content sampled will vary from session to session.